-On 29 March 2018, the Turnbull Government appointed an independent panel to conduct an Inquiry into the competitive neutrality of the National Broadcasters.
-Mr Robert Kerr will chair the independent panel and be joined by Ms Julie Flynn and Ms Sandra Levy AO.
+On 29 March 2018, the Government appointed an independent panel to conduct an Inquiry into the competitive neutrality of the National Broadcasters.
+Mr Robert Kerr was chosen to chair the independent panel and was joined by Ms Julie Flynn and Ms Sandra Levy AO.

-The Inquiry will examine whether the ABC and SBS are operating in a manner consistent with the principles of competitive neutrality.
+The Inquiry examined whether the ABC and SBS are operating in a manner consistent with the principles of competitive neutrality.
 These principles provide that government business activities should not enjoy net competitive advantages simply by virtue of their public sector ownership.

-The panel will consult relevant stakeholders during the Inquiry and be supported by our National Broadcaster Review Taskforce.
+The panel was supported by our National Broadcasters Review Taskforce.